What Is GALILEO?

 GALILEO is a useful tool because you can conduct research from the comfort of your own home!

-You access GALILEO from the Library Homepage by clicking on the icon or links.
+You can access GALILEO from the Library Homepage by clicking on the icon or links.

 Can't Find the Full-Text Article Online?